 Landlords, property managers, and housing providers are required to honor the civil rights protections established under the Federal Fair Housing Act (Title VIII of the Civil Rights Act of 1968).

 The Fair Housing Act is the set of laws associated with anti-discrimination laws for renters.
-The Fair Housing Act applies to other real estate transactions, including buying and selling property.
+The Fair Housing Act applies to all real estate transactions, including buying, renting, financing, and selling property.

-The Fair Housing Act makes it unlawful to refuse to rent to, negotiate with, or discriminate against any person based on their inclusion in a protected class.
+The Fair Housing Act makes it illegal to refuse to rent to, negotiate with, or discriminate against any person based on their inclusion in a protected class.

 Protect classes recognized under the Fair Housing Act include: